mattfurness/address-ingestion-prototype/README.md

 ## Prerequisites

-There is no build script and no transpiling, so it is probably worth upgrading to the latest node, v6.3.0 at the time of writing.
+There is no build script and no transpiling, so it is probably worth upgrading to the latest node if you get errors, v6.3.0 at the time of writing.

 ## Ingesting data